gratifyguy/botkit-mock/README.md

       recipient: { id: 'someUserId' }
       }
      */

     return assert.equal(message.text, 'help message');
 });
 ```

-## Advance usage
+## Advanced usage
-`Botkit` itself depends on adapters (slack, facebook, etc.).
+Botkit depends on adapters (Slack, Facebook, MS Teams, etc).
-`Botmock` is an extension of `Botkit` provides interface for accepting user messages through `.usersInput`.
-You could connect any botkit providers to botmock.
-For now, we have only advance slack binding for the [slack provider](https://github.com/howdyai/botkit/tree/master/packages/botbuilder-adapter-slack).
+Botkit-Mock is an extension of Botkit that provides an interface for accepting user messages through `.usersInput`.
+You can connect any valid Botkit adapters to Botkit-Mock, although currently, we have only provided an adapter for [Slack](https://github.com/howdyai/botkit/tree/master/packages/botbuilder-adapter-slack). (needs file reference)

+Below is an example of how you may extend Botkit-Mock. (is this correct?)

 ```javascript
 const { Botmock, SlackApiMock } = require('botkit-mock');
 const {SlackAdapter, SlackMessageTypeMiddleware, SlackEventMiddleware} = require('botbuilder-adapter-slack');